Teal Curve

 Fixed wireless NBN is available in Nubeena which helps home based businesses relying on a good Internet connection.

-Paid work required to be done by the Body Corporate such as building maintenance and work on the grounds is first offered to TEVA Members and residents.
+Paid work required to be done by the Body Corporate such as building maintenance and work on the grounds is first offered to TEV Owners, TEVA Members and residents.

-With support from TEVA Members, a local chapter of the Community Exchange Network Tasmania (CENTs), Nubeans has been established on the Tasman Peninsula.
-CENTs is a local exchange trading system which enables members to exchange goods and services via a locally created currency.
+Community members are encouraged to use Community Exchange Network Tasmania (CENTs) which enables participants to exchange goods and services via a locally created currency.
 This helps to keep money in the local area and reduce economic leakage.

 Social Sustainability